 Despite the failed auctions, the Company continues to receive cash flows in the form of specified interest payments from the issuers of ARS.
-In addition, except as described below for ARS related to the put option, the Company believes it is more likely than not that it will not be required to sell the ARS prior to a recovery of par value and intends to hold the investments until such time because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations.
+In addition, the Company believes it is more likely than not that it will not be required to sell the ARS prior to a recovery of par value and currently intends to hold the investments until such time because it believes it has sufficient cash and other marketable securities on-hand and from projected cash flows from operations.

-In November 2008, the Company entered into an agreement with one of its investment advisors, which will require the advisor to repurchase the \$67.8 million in par value of ARS purchased through such advisor at par value beginning on June 30, 2010.
+In November 2008, the Company entered into an agreement with one of its investment advisors, which required the advisor to repurchase at par value all outstanding ARS purchased through such advisor at par value beginning on June 30, 2010.
 Such agreement created a separate financial instrument between the two companies (the "put option").
-For these particular ARS, Akamai expects to continue to hold these long-term debt instruments until the earlier of the settlement date or the date on which the market allows for active trading of ARS at par value.
-At any time during the period up until June 2010, the investment advisor can call the ARS at par value.
-These ARS were classified as trading securities as of March 31, 2010 and December 31, 2009.
+At any time during the period up until June 2010, the investment advisor had the right to call the ARS at par value, but did not do so.
+These ARS were classified as trading securities as of December 31, 2009.
+In early July 2010, the Company exercised the put option, and \$30.5 million of ARS were repurchased by the investment advisor at par value resulting in a gain recorded in the gain (loss) on investments, net in the consolidated statement of operations.